A Bit Of Innocent Murder & A Strip Poker Twist - A Reps Theatre Production: A Review

 A Bit Of Innocent Murder

 A Bit Of Innocent Murder has an expansive use of the stage that makes it more engaging.
-The storytelling is not only in the dialogue but the body language, and every actor understands this.
+The storytelling is not only in the dialogue but the body language and every actor understands this.
 The play's set creates different settings in a room and this is topped off by a clever use of props.
 A dildo gun being the pièce de résistance.

-Guglethu Mpofu played Eve and the nervousness she showcases feels like she's in a real life situation.
-Alan, who is Eve's husband, is played Samuel Mundawarara, who is brilliant as the innocent murderer with a striking delivery of lines that hooks you in in one moment and has you erupting in laughter the next.
+Guglethu Mpofu played Eve and the nervousness she showcases feels like she's in a real-life situation.
+Alan, who is Eve's husband, is played by Samuel Mundawarara, who is brilliant as the innocent murderer with a striking delivery of lines that hooks you in one moment and has you erupting in laughter the next.
 Rebecca Compton played Emma, the spouse of the supposed murder victim who turns out to be alive.
 The dialogue in A Bit Of Innocent Murder is the best thing about it.

 The play is carried by its body language and it definitely has scenes of great dialogue.
-What may be lacking some moments is outweighed by the nature of the story.
+What may be lacking in some moments is outweighed by the nature of the story.
 You can't wait to find out what comes up the next moment.
 An engaging watch, well worth the price of admission.

 Enjoyed reading this news report?
 Support Greedysouth by buying the team a cup of coffee.
 Your support assists in the production of such quality reports.
 Thank you.